gochani-dev/VD-UI-Automation/README.md

 Note: For reference, please take a look on protractor installation on official website: <https://www.protractortest.org/#/tutorial>

 # Build and Test
-This can be integrated in CICD pipeline if required.
+This can be integrated in any CICD pipeline if required.
+However, following are the steps to execute tests on your local agent:

+1. Once you have cloned the repository, go to config folder

+2. Run protractor command < protractor conf.js >

+3. Test execution should begin now.
+After completing the tests, HTML report can be seen here: VD-UI-Automation/configs/reports_new

 # Contribute
 Contribution from outside teams are not required since this project is intended only for mock testing purpose.